-^{Cap 496} "PM{2.5}" means Particulate matter with an aerodynamic diameter of less than or equal to a nominal 2.5 micrometers, as determined by the appropriate reference methods listed under the Eleventh Schedule ;
+"PM{2.5}" means particulate matter with an aerodynamic diameter of less than or equal to a nominal 2.5 micrometers, as determined by the appropriate reference methods.

-"PM10" means finely divided solid or liquid material, with an aerodynamic diameter less than or equal to ten micrometers emitted to the ambient air as measured by applicable reference methods listed under the Eleventh Schedule, or an equivalent or alternate method approved by the Authority;
+" PM{10} " means finely divided solid or liquid material, with an aerodynamic diameter less than or equal to ten micrometers.